sonic-net/SONiC/doc/nat/nat_design_spec.md

 The second traffic flow [SIP=1.0.0.2, SPORT=120] cannot be added in the hardware to translate to the same IP/PORT [SIP=65.55.45.1, SPORT=600], since the reverse traffic flows cannot be uniquely translated to the original Source endpoints.

-This mismatch in the NAT models between the ASIC and the Kernel is addressed by the following design approach in SONiC.
+This mismatch in the NAT models between the ASIC and the Kernel is addressed by:
-- To minimize the overlap/re-use of the translated SIP/SPORT in the 5-tuple conntrack entries, the iptables are programmed in the kernel to do translated port mapping in a random manner from the given port range.
-- Even with the random allocation, if a different Source endpoint is mapped to reuse an existing translated SIP+SPORT, the corresponding conntrack entry is deleted in the kernel.
-This results in retries by the Source endpoint till the translated SIP+SPORT is not overlapping with the existing entry.
+- Changes in the Linux kernel to do 3-tuple unique translation and full cone NAT functionality in the outbound (SNAT) direction.
+- Full cone NAT functionality in the inbound (DNAT) direction.
+- Change in iptables utility to pass the fullcone option to the kernel while creating the PREROUTING and POSTROUTING rules.

+With those changes, for the above flows, 3-tuple unique translations are achieved.
+[SIP=1.0.0.1, SPORT=100] SNAT to [SIP=65.55.45.1, SPORT=600]
+[SIP=1.0.0.2, SPORT=120] SNAT to [SIP=65.55.45.1, SPORT=601]

 ### 3.4.3 Interactions between Kernel and Natsyncd
 Following sections explain how the NAT entries corresponding to the connections originated from the private networks are created in the hardware.